-We'd booked a direct flight from Buenos Aires to Barcelona, with a brief stop in Madrid.
+We'd booked a direct flight from Buenos Aires to Barcelona, with a brief transit stop in Madrid.
 Or at least, that's what we thought.
-Upon arrival in Madrid, we discovered that our flight actually changed aircraft.
-Even more confusing, the transfer aircraft was parked at a gate in a completely different terminal.
-Finally, despite all these changes, our onward flight to Barcelona was still listed under the same flight number.
-We ultimately had to work all of this out ourselves after disembarking in Madrid.
-The Iberian cabin crew gave us absolutely no instructions before landing, and nobody said anything as we left the airbridge.
+Upon arrival in Madrid, we discovered that the transit wasn't as straightforward as you'd assume.
+First, our flight actually changed aircraft.
+Then, even more confusing, the transfer aircraft was parked at a gate in a completely different terminal.
+Finally, despite all these changes, the onward flight to Barcelona was listed under the same flight number.

 Shona was simply delightful.
 As a lively, independent, intelligent, outdoor-oriented Yorkshire woman, she did a magnificent job bringing the Middle East to life.
 She had a cheeky side that made the occasional dull moment quickly pass, and regularly went beyond the call of duty, genuinely caring for the needs of others on the tour.
 She even came to see us in London a few months after we arrived in the UK.